-Take a look in the mirror again or, better yet, take a picture of your breasts and see if you can identify some of these factors.
-Having knowledge of your unique features will help you better understand what results you can expect for yourself.
+With these points considered, Take a look in the mirror again or, better yet, take a picture of your breasts and see if you can identify some of these factors.
+Having knowledge of your unique features will help you better understand and project what results you can expect for yourself.

 AM I A GOOD CANDIDATE FOR BREAST AUGMENTATION?

+If you are able to communicate your goals and reasons for breast enhancement, then we’re off to a good start.
 We want to know what is motivating you to consider breast augmentation, so we can help you best achieve your aesthetic goals.
 You are an ideal candidate for breast augmentation if you are healthy and have specific concerns about the size and shape of your breasts.
-You should be internally motivated and are doing this for yourself and not from pressure by your husband or partner.
-You also must have realistic expectations about what implants can and cannot achieve.
+You should be internally motivated and are doing this for yourself and not due to pressure from your husband or partner.
+You also must have realistic expectations about what breast implants can and cannot achieve.
 While you may have an idea of what you want your “ideal” breasts to look like, it’s important to know that what nature has given you may limit the outcome.
-This will be discussed in detail during your consultation, and we will explain how your unique “Breast-Print” may affect your results.
+This will be discussed in detail during your consultation, and we will explain how your unique “Breast-Print” may affect your breast augmentation results.

 WHO IS THE “TYPICAL” BREAST AUGMENTATION PATIENT?

+We handle diverse clients of all shapes and sizes—nothing comes close to being typical.
 Breast augmentation is the #1 cosmetic surgical procedure performed in the United States, so there really isn’t a “typical” patient.
-Women choose breast augmentation for very personal and diverse reasons.
+Women choose breast augmentation or breast enhancement for very personal and diverse reasons.
 We have patients in their late teens to mid- 60’s who simply want to enhance their size.
-Many of our patients are women who once had full, perky breasts, but pregnancy or breast-feeding left their breasts deflated and droopy.
-Full, shapely breasts can make a woman feel more feminine, attractive and confident, so it’s no wonder that more and more are choosing breast enhancement.
+Many of our patients are women who once had full, perky breasts, but pregnancy or breastfeeding left their breasts deflated and droopy.
+Full, shapely breasts can make a woman feel more feminine, attractive and confident, so it’s no wonder that more and more women are choosing breast augmentation.